Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

     ![Orders Renamer Trash](assets/ss_orders_renamer_trash.png)

-4. If the canvas becomes too disorganized at any time, use the auto-arrange button as done before or drag the processors to reposition them.
-Note: the more objects and connections on the canvas, it makes more sense to arrange by hand.

-5. Open the **Field Renamer** processor by clicking on it.
-It’s properties should appear below the canvas:
+4. Open the **Field Renamer** processor by clicking on it.
+Its properties should appear below the canvas:

   ![Field Renamer Properties](assets/ss_field_renamer_properties_1.png)